pingidentity/java8-token-binding-negotiation/README.md

 A few new methods have been added to the OpenJDK implementations of `SSLEngine` and `SSLSocket` to facilitate an application doing Token Binding using the functionality provided by this project.

 ##### Supported Key Parameters for Negotiation
-In order to negotiate the use of Token Binding, before handshaking begins, the list of identifiers of the supported key parameters needs to be indicated to the connection.
-For a client this is the list that will be offered in the Client Hello Extension.
-For a server this is the list of key parameter types that it is willing to successfully negotiate.
+In order to negotiate the use of Token Binding, before handshaking begins, the list of identifiers of the supported key parameters needs to be indicated for the connection.
+For a client, this is the list that will be offered in the Client Hello Extension.
+For a server, this is the list of key parameter types that it is willing to successfully negotiate.
 In all cases the list indicates the Token Binding key parameters supported in descending order of preference.
 This can be accomplished by calling the following method on `SSLEngine` or `SSLSocket` before the handshaking process begins.

 ```java
 public void setSupportedTokenBindingKeyParams(byte[] supportedTokenBindingKeyParams)